 Always use a paddock stand for long-term storage or move the motorcycle a few feet every few weeks.

-How to store a motorcycle for years
+How to store a motorcycle for many years

 If you need to store a motorcycle for years then you will need extra preparation.